 When I was pregnant with my youngest son, I knew his gender already in week 14 of pregnancy.
 With my daughter, I didn’t find out her gender until week 32.
-(Her pregnancy is a story of its own – you can find my pregnancy diary in each of the pregnancy week posts here.)
+(Her pregnancy is a story of its own – you can find my pregnancy diary in each pregnancy week post here.)

 Anyway, a baby registry can be started pretty much early as you want, and it is not at all necessary to know the gender of your baby.
-There are even sites that target moms who choose not to find out the gender at all – I specify one such great site below.
+Some sites even target moms who choose not to find out the gender at all – I specify one such great site below.

-A word of warning, though – don’t start up different registries with similar things in them, unless it is for things are OK to get duplicates of!
-You can certainly have a special “cool clothes” registry or everything on a shoestring registry, or all organic stuff.
-But if you do create a broad registry too – at least only register the big one-off things (like strollers and car seats) only in one place!
+You can certainly have a special “cool clothes” registry, everything on a shoestring registry, or all organic stuff.
+But if you create a broad registry, at least register the big one-off things (like strollers and car seats) only in one place!

 Have fun with creating your baby registry!

 I guess Amazon is the crown jewel of baby registries.
 I am sure you know Amazon already, but do you know their Baby Registry?
 It has a lot of great benefits, such as a huge number of baby stuff to choose between (with reviews – I love Amazon for those!), a 10% discount on purchased items, sweepstakes, and more.

 If you register to become an Amazon Prime member at the same time, there are additional benefits, such as up to 15% discount (instead of 10%) on anything bought from the baby registry, 20% on diapers, a welcome box (limited time offer) and a lot more!